kraken-coder/kraken-coder/README.md

 ### Hi there 👋,I am Suraj, a Javascript developer, and crypto/blockchain enthusiast.
 I am on a mission to make tech and the web accessible to everyone from any background.
-I love writing articles about javascript and react and on my freetime i answer questions on stackoverflow.
+I love writing tutorial and articles about software development and occasionally answer questions on stackoverflow.

 - 🔭 I’m currently building decentralized finance on bitcoin  [Defichain](https://defichain.com)